 While in the program, she interned in development.
 First at Bold Films, when they were producing films like Nightcrawler and Drive.
 Gonzalez Szigriszt read a plethora of scripts, analyzing them, and providing feedback to her superiors.
 After Bold, she landed an internship at Vendôme Pictures, a French company based in Los Angeles.

-“The way I got the internship: they wanted to make a movie about this restaurant in Spain called El Bulli, and I had been there before it closed.
-When I was a child, my parents took me there,” Gonzalez Szigriszt said.
+“The way I got the internship: they wanted to make a movie about this restaurant in Spain called El Bulli, and I told them I had been there before it closed.
+That when I was a child, my parents took me there,” Gonzalez Szigriszt said.

 “I didn’t even know that we’re developing this, but they asked me in the interview one of my favorite memories around food.
 I told them my experience at El Bulli, and then they were like, ‘Wait.
 You have to intern here!’”